dadahcr2/reference/_pages/chests.md

 #### Trove Chests

 There are 90 key points available; 18 from each of five different adventure maps.
-Each level has one 7️⃣ key, two 3️⃣ keys and five 1️⃣ keys.  for every 10 key points, a new trove chest is opened.
+Each level has one 7️⃣ key, two 3️⃣ keys and five 1️⃣ keys.
+For every 10 key points, a new trove chest is opened.
 Higher level trove chests have better rewards as follows:

 Level | Chest
 :--: | :--